 Profit Distribution

-Agreements must specify how profits are divided.
-Common arrangements include straight percentage splits, preferred returns to capital partners before splits, and waterfall structures with changing percentages at different return levels.
+Agreements specify how profits are divided.
+Common frameworks (as a securities lawyer would typically draft them) include straight percentage splits, preferred returns to capital partners before splits, and waterfall structures with changing percentages at different return levels.
+These are sample terms only β actual distribution terms must be drafted by qualified counsel for each specific offering.

 Management and Control